 Research Overview

 Our lab is focused on understanding the cognitive, neural, and computational mechanisms underlying self-regulatory control and identifying how these processes go awry in eating disorders.
 We are particularly interested in identifying how changes in states (internal/motivational or external/environmental) may abnormally influence control-related learning and decision-making in individuals with binge eating, purging, and extreme dietary restriction.
-We leverage a multi-modal approach that integrates neuroendocrinology, neuroimaging, and computational modeling, as well as experimental tasks from cognitive neuroscience and neuroeconomics.
+We leverage a multi-modal approach that integrates neuroimaging and computational modeling, as well as experimental tasks from cognitive neuroscience and neuroeconomics.
 Our ultimate goal is to identify precise targets for new interventions and predictors of who will benefit from which treatments.

 Some of the complex questions we’re exploring include: